sniperwolf/vis-gem/README.md

 [![Gem Version](https://badge.fury.io/rb/vis-gem.svg)](https://badge.fury.io/rb/vis-gem)
 [![Build Status](https://travis-ci.org/sniperwolf/vis-gem.svg?release=4.20.0.2)](https://travis-ci.org/sniperwolf/vis-gem)

-A dynamic, browser based visualization library.
-The library is designed to be easy to use, to handle large amounts of dynamic data, and to enable manipulation of and interaction with the data.
+A dynamic, browser based visualization library. **vis.js** is designed to be easy to use, to handle large amounts of dynamic data, and to enable manipulation of and interaction with the data.
 More info at [vis.js official website](http://visjs.org/).

-This gem wrap vis.js dependencies to assets pipeline in Rails (`=> 3.1`) project.
+`vis-gem` wrap **vis.js** dependencies in assets pipeline in Ruby on Rails (`=> 3.1`) projects.

 [Actual](https://github.com/sniperwolf/vis-gem/releases/tag/4.20.0.2) **vis.js version** is `4.20.0` (released on 21 May 2017, see [release notes](https://github.com/almende/vis/releases/tag/v4.20.0)).